Meena Kumari: Acting style and reception

 Kumari was credited for never using products like glycerin to shed tears, but always shed genuine tears while acting.
 At the peak of her career, she was the highest-paid actress of her generation, and was the first to buy an Impala car.
 Indian Film Critic Bhawana Somaaya said: "There was a time when top heroes were not willing to work with Meena Kumari, because she played the powerful roles".
 Vinod Mehta said: "Meena Kumari became so powerful that she would make or break stars, Kumari adopted an attitude of guardian, artistic mentor towards the newcomers who worked opposite her like Rajendra Kumar in Chirag Kahan Roshni Kahan and with Sunil Dutt in Ek Hi Raasta."
 Another critic Afeefa Banu described her as "an object of fantasy and a motif of melancholy".
 Kumari helped Dharmendra enormously in the initial stages of his career, and established his acting career in Indian Cinema.
 The Kathak master Pandit Lachhu Maharaj praised Kumari's dancing skills.
 He said, "The way in which she would turn, the angles of her shoulders, come naturally to her and cannot be taught."
 Ashok Kumar said: "Meena was a natural actress.
 She was very choosy, but once she accepted a role, she put her heart into it and it's not surprising that she's still remembered for her sensitive portrayals.
 Sometimes when saying a dialogue I'd add a line not in the script and even as I worried about how Meena would react, she'd surprise me with just the right response."
+He further commented that "Meena Kumari will remain the greatest artiste the Indian screen has ever known."
 In 1953, soon after the success of Baiju Bawra, Kumari appeared in Dream House, an advertisement by Dunlopillo UK along with Ashok Kumar.
 According to Indian Film Critic Bhawana Somaaya: "Pakeezah is just like poetry on celluloid, I cannot imagine anybody else in this movie except Meena Kumari."